kumachan-mis/py-pdf-term/README.md

 # py-pdf-term

-A python module for terminology extraction from pdf
+A fully-configurable terminology extraction module written in Python

 ## Installation